GladysAssistant/v4-website/docs/installation/2_docker.md

 You can access Gladys directly by typing the IP of your machine (the Raspberry Pi for example) in your browser.

-To find the IP, just type `ifconfig` on the linux machine shell, or you can use a network scanner app to find the IP ([Network Scanner](https://play.google.com/store/apps/details?id=com.easymobile.lan.scanner&hl=fr) on Android or [iNet](https://itunes.apple.com/fr/app/inet-network-scanner/id340793353?mt=8) on iOS)
+To find the IP, just type `ifconfig` on the linux machine shell, or use a network scanner app ([Network Scanner](https://play.google.com/store/apps/details?id=com.easymobile.lan.scanner&hl=fr) on Android or [iNet](https://itunes.apple.com/fr/app/inet-network-scanner/id340793353?mt=8) on iOS)